xyn/pretix-attendee-list-wordpress/README.md

-# Pretix attende list plugin for WordPress
+# Pretix attendee list plugin for WordPress

 This WordPress plugin publicly displays the attendance list of participants to a Pretix event who have explicitly agreed to be displayed.

 ## Compatibility

 This plugin supports both single-time events and event series.
+Requires Wordpress with PHP 8.1

 ## Usage